Important information - The value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Past performance is not a reliable indicator of future returns

-Source: LSEG Datastream, 11.3.25, European index is Stoxx Europe 600
+Source: LSEG Datastream, 3.4.25, European index is Stoxx Europe 600.
+P/e is based on forecast earnings, according to Goldman Sachs research (1.4.25).

-It is also worth noting that the US market has been on a high valuation for several years with technology stocks – led by the ‘Magnificent 7’ – leading a powerful rally.
+It is worth noting that the US market has been on a high valuation for several years with technology stocks – led by the ‘Magnificent 7’ – leading a powerful rally.

 What about bond markets?